radiasoft/electroncooling/Readme.md

 >
 > `make`

+#### Test

+Users can validate the compiliation by using the included testing functions

+> `make test`

+One can aid with diagnosing testing problems by using the verbose version of this action:

+> `ctest -VV`

 ## How to run

 To run JSPEC, you can put your input file in the same folder with the JSPEC executable file and run the following commands in the folder: